Marine primary production: Marine algae

 Algae is an informal term for a widespread and diverse collection of photosynthetic eukaryotic organisms which are not necessarily closely related and are thus polyphyletic.
 Unlike higher plants, algae lack roots, stems, or leaves.

 Algal groups

 Marine algae have traditionally been placed in groups such as: green algae, red algae, brown algae, diatoms, coccolithophores and dinoflagellates.

 Green algae

 Green algae live most of their lives as single cells or are filamentous, while others form colonies made up from long chains of cells, or are highly differentiated macroscopic seaweeds.
 They form an informal group containing about 8,000 recognized species.

 Red algae

 Modern red algae are mostly multicellular with differentiated cells and include many notable seaweeds.
 As coralline algae, they play an important role in the ecology of coral reefs.
-They form a (disputed) phylum containing about 7,000 recognized species.
+They form a (disputed) phylum containing about 7,000 recognised species.